FFX01/smallblog_tutorial/README.md

 # smallblog_tutorial
 Blogging website using flask and angular js.

-Builting using this [tutorial](http://tutsbucket.com/tutorials/building-a-blog-using-flask-and-angularjs-part-1/) from [TutsBucket](tutsbucket.com).
+Built using this [tutorial](http://tutsbucket.com/tutorials/building-a-blog-using-flask-and-angularjs-part-1/) from [TutsBucket](tutsbucket.com).

 Required modules are listed in ```server/requirements.txt```.